cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 Present the top 10 list in the circle and discuss it (10 minutes).

 ### Kata: Update Your Digital Twin
+_**Duration:** 20 minutes_

 Does your main digital twin represent you in the way you want to?
 A lot of people register for an account in a social network and never think about updating their profile.
 You should keep your profile up to date and have a look at it on a regular basis (e.g. have a recurring task every three month).
 The facts about you, current projects and interests should be visible on that profile.

-**Exercise (20 minutes):**

 Check in the online profile if you have a nice image, a short description, and a slogan.
 List the improvements you want to make: